Markets, still unsettled, lurch between gains and losses

 AP Business Writer

-Stocks were lurching higher and lower in the early going on Wall Street Friday as markets remain unsettled a day after a wide sell-off brought on by a surprisingly high and troubling reading on inflation.

-The S&P 500 bounced between gains and losses several times in the first hour of trading, and was back to the breakeven level at mid-morning.
+The S&P 500 bounced between gains and losses several times in early trading, and was down 0.5% by the afternoon.

 The bond market stabilized after yields soared a day earlier in response to a government report that consumer prices in January made their biggest climb in 40 years.

-The yield on the 10-year Treasury, a benchmark for mortgage rates, slipped to 2.02%.
-A day earlier, that yield rose sharply and traded above 2% for the first time since 2019, according to Tradeweb.
+The yield on the 10-year Treasury, a benchmark for mortgage rates, remained at 2.03% from late Thursday, when it rose sharply and traded above 2% for the first time since 2019, according to Tradeweb.

 The broader market had been gaining ground earlier in the week, but the latest inflation report prompted a bout of selling that erased most of the week’s gains.
 Investors are worried about the impact from the Federal Reserve’s plan to raise interest rates to fight rising inflation.
 Such moves to raise interest rates could rein in inflation, but they would also put downward pressure on all kinds of investments.